greltel/greltel/README.md

 ### :woman_technologist: About Me:
-🔭 I’m currently working at EY as a SAP ABAP Developer<br> 🌱 I’m learning SAP ABAP, SAP UI5/Fiori, OData, Javascript and Node JS( for CAP Projects )<br>
+🔭 I’m currently working at EY as a SAP ABAP Developer<br> 🌱 I’m learning SAP ABAP, SAP UI5/Fiori, OData, Javascript, React and Node JS( for CAP Projects )<br>
 👯 Would love to collaborate for Software Development Projects that involve ABAP Coding<br>

 ## 🌐 Socials: